 Once all of the symbols in our database had been checked, we would show you a list of all the symbols that met your criteria.
 That list is called a Result Set.
 Once you have a Result Set you can review it, save it, download it, etc.

 StockCharts.com provides a large collection of Predefined Scans that we run throughout the day.
 The results from these predefined scans are available for anyone to review for free.
-A link to our predefined scan results is located on our homepage.
+A link to our predefined scan results is located on our Free Charts page.
 More on our Predefined Scans

 StockCharts Extra and Pro members can create and run their own custom technical scans with whatever technical criteria they want.
 We provide two different workbenches for creating custom technical scans - our Standard Scan Workbench and our Advanced Scan Workbench.